endurodave/DelegateMQ/docs/DETAILS.md

 // Receiver invokes the remote target function delegateRemote.Invoke(recv_stream);
 ```
+## Error Handling

+The delegate library uses dynamic memory to send asynchronous delegate messages to the target thread.
+By default, out-of-memory failures throw a `std::bad_alloc` exception.
+Optionally, if `USE_ASSERTS` is defined, exceptions are not thrown, and an assert is triggered instead.
+See `DelegateOpt.h` for more details.

+Remote delegate error handling is captured by registering a callback with  `SetErrorHandler()`.

 ## Fixed-Block Memory Allocator

 The delegate library optionally uses a fixed-block memory allocator when `USE_ALLOCATOR` is defined.
 See `DelegateOpt.h` for more details.
 The allocator design is available in the [stl_allocator](https://github.com/endurodave/stl_allocator) repository.

 `std::function` used within class `DelegateFunction` may use the heap under certain conditions.
 Implement a custom `xfunction` similar to the `xlist` concept within `xlist.h` using the `xallocator` fixed-block allocator if deemed necessary.

-## Error Handling

-The delegate library uses dynamic memory to send asynchronous delegate messages to the target thread.
-By default, out-of-memory failures throw a `std::bad_alloc` exception.
-Optionally, if `USE_ASSERTS` is defined, exceptions are not thrown, and an assert is triggered instead.
-See `DelegateOpt.h` for more details.

 ## Function Argument Copy